New Jersey Midland Railway: Bankruptcy and formation of the NYS&W

 In March of 1875, the Midland fell into receivership with James McCulloh and Garret Hobart appointed as receivers.
 By December 1878, a dispute broke out between various bondholders, some of whom disputed that the Hudson Connecting Railway should be included in the proceedings.

 By 1879 the receivers had declared their intent to put the railroad up for sale, and the Midland was listed as such on September 14.
 On February 21, 1880, the NJ Midland, along with the Hudson Connecting Railway, was sold to Charles Parsons, who represented the bondholders of the first and second mortgages, at a price of $2.5 Million; the two railroads were combined into one.
 On May 15, 1880, the "property of the defunct New Jersey Midland Railway Company was delivered to the Midland Railroad Company of New Jersey."

 In April of 1881 construction began on the Paterson Extension Railroad, later the Paterson City branch.
 Survey work also began on the line from Ogdensburg south to the Water Gap.

 Later in 1881, the Midland started the New York and Scranton Construction Company to begin building towards the coal fields of the Wyoming Valley of Pennsylvania. with the Pennsylvania Midland Railroad chartered in that state in May of 1881.
 The Midland also started up several more corporations to further its goals and plans were made to form another new railroad consolidating all of these.

 On June 10, 1881 the NJ Midland was consolidated with the MUWGRR, the Paterson Extension Railroad, the Midland Connecting Railroad, the North Jersey Railroad, the Water Gap Railroad and the Pennsylvania Midland to form the New York, Susquehanna and Western Railway (NYS&W) with Frederic A. Potts as railroad president.

-The new company then expanded west into Pennsylvania as the Wilkes-Barre and Eastern Railroad, chartered March 18, 1892 in an attempt to keep the parent company secret.
+The new company then expanded west into Pennsylvania, fulfulling the original desires of the NJH&D charter to haul coal.
+For that purpose a new railroad, the Wilkes-Barre and Eastern Railroad, was eventually chartered by the NYS&W on March 18, 1892 in an attempt to keep the parent company secret.

 Stations and possible future use

-Commuter service ended in 1966, but has been considered for restoration as the part of the Passaic–Bergen–Hudson Transit Project is a project by NJ Transit to possibly reintroduce passenger service on a portion of the NYSW right-of-way (ROW) in Passaic, Bergen and Hudson counties using newly built, FRA-compliant diesel multiple unit rail cars (with stations at Vreeland Avenue and Vince Lombardi Park and Ride, among others.
+Susquehanna commuter service ended in 1966, but was considered for restoration in the 2010s as the part of the Passaic–Bergen–Hudson Transit Project, a project by NJ Transit possibly reintroducing passenger service on a portion of the NYSW right-of-way (ROW) in Passaic, Bergen and Hudson counties.
+The service was to use newly built, FRA-compliant diesel multiple unit rail cars (with stations at Vreeland Avenue and Vince Lombardi Park and Ride, among others.

 Existing original station buildings from the NJ Midland era can be found at Bogota, Maywood, Rochelle Park, Wortendyke, Butler, and Newfoundland among other places.